 Jazz Age – The Jazz Age is broadly defined as having begun with the ODJB’s records in 1917 (the first to use the word ‘jass/jazz’, which sparked a nationwide and later worldwide craze for syncopated popular music – not all of it strictly Jazz.
 The period saw unprecedented prosperity in America, and the newly-implemented prohibition of alcohol drove drinking underground into illegal speakeasies, which did much to loosen social boundaries, particularly for the young generation.
 The end date of the Jazz Age is less clear; the 1929 Wall Street crash and the 1939 outbreak of the second World War have been suggested.

-New Orleans style – Since recording was an extreme rarity in the deep South until the mid-period of the decade, little is known about early New Orleans jazz until its practitioners had reached Chicago, by which time it may well have already evolved considerably.
+New Orleans style – Since virtually no recording of jazz took place in the deep South until near the end the decade, nothing is known for certain about the New Orleans idiom until its practitioners had reached Chicago, by which time it may well have already evolved considerably.
 In the context of the 1920s the term ‘New Orleans style’ is typically applied to music such as that of A.J.
 Piron’s Orchestra or Sam Morgan’s Jazz Band, which is characteristically ensemble-based rather than individualistic, measured (even elegant) in mood rather than ‘hot’ and frantic, and often features distinctive Caribbean rhythms such as the 3-over-2 ‘pendulum’.
 However, such broad tags can be misleading, since the often-frenetic ODJB were also from New Orleans.

 New York style – As America’s largest city and principal cultural hub, New York unsurprisingly played host to several major musical evolutions during the 1920s.
 In the early ‘twenties it was the home of many of the popular Fabulous Fives, then its record labels led the Blues Craze.
 In the mid-‘20s it was ruled by hot dance bands, epitomized by the clipped, hip-sounding black orchestra led by Fletcher Henderson and the peppy, collegiate California Ramblers.
 As the decade wore on however, New York as the nation’s recording centre inexorably drew in the majority of the country’s diverse regional talent, and by the later ‘twenties any defined Eastern idiom had been diluted by the multitude of performers arriving in the city from all over America.